Property tax FAQs

 300-1631 Dickson Ave, Kelowna BC, V1Y 8H2.

-You will need your roll number, assessment area number and jurisdiction area number in order to make an address change.
+You will need your folio number, assessment area number and jurisdiction area number in order to make an address change.

-- Roll number: The roll number is referred to as the folio number by BC Assessment.
-This number can be found at the top right of your property tax notice.
-However, if you do not have your tax notice handy, the roll number can also be found using our Property Tax and Assessment Query online service tool.
+- Folio number: This number can be found on your property tax notice.
+However, if you do not have your tax notice handy, the folio number can also be found using our Property Tax and Assessment Query online service tool (Folio is referred to as Roll).

 - Assessment area: 19

-- Jurisdiction: If your roll number is five digits or less (e.g. roll 8500) then your jurisdiction number is 214.
-If your roll number is greater than five digits (e.g. roll 12051228) then your jurisdiction number is 217.
+- Jurisdiction: If your folio number is five digits or less (e.g. roll 8500) then your jurisdiction number is 214.
+If your folio number is greater than five digits (e.g. roll 12051228) then your jurisdiction number is 217.

-- If submitting in writing: Include the roll number of the property, previous mailing address, new mailing address, your printed name and signature.
+- If submitting in writing: Include the folio number of the property, previous mailing address, new mailing address, your printed name and signature.

 Important: This refers to change in mailing address only.
 If a taxpayer no longer owns a specific property, the change in ownership will be picked up when BC Assessment is provided information from the Land Titles office.

-Note: BC Assessment will register an address change in the City of Kelowna's property tax system monthly.
+Note: BC Assessment will register an address change in the City of Kelowna's property tax system weekly.

 If possible, please give it to the new owner, or return to us with a note that you sold the property.